 We owe special thanks to Andrew Walker and Ruth Emerick at the Albemarle County Office of Geographic Data Services for developing a custom map (here), as well as to Pete Satterwhite, Facilities Manager at Mountainside Senior Living, who took us to the roof and helped us get our bearings.
 He knew half the mountain names already!

-The most imposing mountain we see from Crozet—the one that looms over the Dairy Queen to the west, and dominates views in Old Trail—is Bucks Elbow Mountain, whose long level ridge resembles a deer’s back, with the steep drop-off on the south side indeed resembling a buck’s bent hind leg.
-The small mountain in front of that—ie, between the viewer and Bucks Elbow—is Beaver Creek Mountain, upon which Emerald Ridge is built.
+The most imposing mountain we see from Crozet—the one that looms over the Dairy Queen to the west, and dominates views in Old Trail—is Bucks Elbow Mountain, upon which Emerald Ridge neighborhood is built—whose long level ridge resembles a deer’s back, with the steep drop-off on the south side indeed resembling a buck’s bent hind leg.
+The small mountain in front of that—ie, between the viewer and Bucks Elbow—is Beaver Creek Mountain.
 Continuing southwest from Bucks Elbow—right where a calf might be found if it followed close on its father’s heels—is the smaller, but no less imposing, Calf Mountain—which has a noticeable diagonal cut for power lines that looks like an angled part in the mountain’s hair (legend has it that Calf Mountain got its name from a farmer’s logging, which when viewed from a distance looked exactly like the shape of a calf!).
 Lying low in front of Calf Mountain is Little Yellow Mountain, which cradles Mint Springs Lake.

 Continuing southwest from Calf is Bear Den Mountain, which can be viewed straight on from the Septenary Winery veranda, and beyond that (still moving right to left) is Afton Mountain, which dips west towards Waynesboro.
 One of its peaks is called Scott Mountain, upon which Royal Orchard and Scott Castle perch.
 Rockfish Gap runs over Afton, between Bear Den and Elk Mountains.
 One has an excellent view of all these peaks from the Wayland’s Crossing patio in the Old Trail town center.

-Jarmans Gap is located between Calf and Bear Den Mountains, and can be reached by car following the long and rutted Old Jarmans Gap Road (route 611, which bears right just before Chiles Peach Orchard) about 5 miles up.
+Jarmans Gap is located between Calf Mountain and Bucks Elbow, and can be reached by car following the long and rutted Old Jarmans Gap Road (route 611, which bears right just before Chiles Peach Orchard) about 5 miles up.

 South of Rockfish Gap (moving right to left) we find Elk Mountain (home of Swannanoa), Humpback Mountain (with its famed Rocks), and Crawford Knob—with lesser peaks such as Dobie Mountain, Turks Mountain, and Round Top along the way.
 Continuing on to look straight south, we see Ennis Mountain, Yellow Mountain, and Pilot Mountain (a low, sharp peak).
 The southeastern view encompasses Castle Rock, Long Arm, Israel, and Ragged Mountains (where the reservoir is located).